 Before considering the look and feel of the app, or how to build it, it was important to acknowledge the main restriction: the Pebble hardware itself.
 The watch display is a low-res, black-and-white screen (later models improve that slightly), and the only inputs are four buttons.
 These features map pretty well to a list selection UI (the right-side buttons usually work as up/select/down, and the left one goes back).
 Bike Sharing was a prime example of that pattern, so that would be it.

-Another important factor were the APIs – a design that didn’t match the information architecture is a recipe for failure.
+Another important factor were the APIs - in such a tight environment, a design that didn’t match the information architecture would be a recipe for failure.
 Toronto Transit Company (TTC) publishes information about stops, routes, directions and real-time predictions by means of NextBus (and so do several other public transportation companies).
 Their API (documented for TTC here) makes it easy to figure out which routes serve a given bus stop, and for a given bus+route pair, a single call reveals all the upcoming predictions.
-It only serves XML like this (at least officially), but otherwise it has all I needed – except one thing: geolocation.
+It only serves XML like this (at least officially), but otherwise it has all I needed - except one thing: geolocation.

 The solution was to add a server of my own to the mix.
 It would fetch the information periodically, do the geolocation math and give the Pebble needs to show (except the predictions, which would be delayed by that).
 Not as simple as a watch app, but would avoid any UI compromises, so I went with that.